Prairie Horizons Farm is located at 31008 State Hwy 29 Benson, MN

 Today, customers of Prairie Horizons Farm purchase grassfed beef, fruits, vegetables, farm-crafted foods and prairie teas directly from the Forbords at their farm store.

 MEET THE FARMERS

 Luverne and Mary Jo Forbord are both 5th generation Minnesota farmers honored to steward beautiful lands and abundant life.
 They have been farming together for 40 years, Certified Organic since 2006 and opened a farm store in 2018 to sell products from the farm on-site, directly to their community.

-Both Luverne and Mary Jo enjoy cross country skiing, music, goats (sometimes), German Shepherds (always!), eating good food and sharing it with others.
+Luverne and Mary Jo enjoy cross country skiing, music, goats, dogs (Roja), history, prairie plants and pollinators, clean water, eating good food and sharing it with others.

-Luverne Forbord is a lifelong farmer on the land where he grew up and has decades of experience with dairy and beef cattle, row crop farming, grass-based agricultures, biofuels, diverse perennial systems, rotational grazing and managing to promote a healthy and diverse climate-resiliant ecosystem.
+Luverne Forbord is a lifelong farmer on the land where he grew up and has decades of experience with dairy and beef cattle, row crop farming, grass-based agriculture,, diverse perennial systems, rotational grazing and managing to promote a healthy and diverse climate-resilient ecosystem.

 He has observed and managed the farm with great care, has deep and extensive knowledge of the land and continues to evolve the farm toward sustainability.

 Luverne has served as a director and chairman of the board of Chippewa Valley Ethanol Cooperative, one of the first, most successful and most diversified farmer-owned, value-added, new generation cooperatives in Minnesota.